 - Customise and automate your financial reports: There are a handful of accounting reports that business owners should be familiar with.
 Profit and loss statements along with a balance sheet are two examples of reports that need to be checked and understood frequently to understand your cash position.

-Perhaps the greatest advantage of accounting software over Excel spreadsheets is the ability to customise and automate these reports, so you’ll always have a clear picture of your financials, including cash flow.
+Perhaps the greatest advantage of cashflow software over Excel spreadsheets is the ability to customise and automate these reports, so you’ll always have a clear picture of your financials, including your cash flow forecast.